Skip to content Skip to sidebar Skip to footer

 Ultimately, all of these fabric protections come at a premium so it really depends on whether you need the extra bells & whistles and how much you’re willing to pay.

+Worried about your fur babies destroying your new upholstery?
+Pick a pet-friendly material.
 This would be a fabric does not attract pet hair and stain easily.
 Being easy to clean would be awesome.

+Brownie points if the fabric isn’t too textured or loose, with loopy threads that may hook onto your pets’ claws.
 To be clear, if your cat decides that it wants (not by accident) to destroy your new upholstery then no fabric will be safe.
-Best bet would be to try and convince it not to.
+(Try a new scratch post maybe?)

 Allergies are another common concern.
 Fabrics that are more hypoallergenic tend to prevent allergens from penetrating into the fabric and remain on the surface where they can be brushed / vacuumed off.

-Mildew and mold
+Mildew and mould

-Mold and mildew can grow on fabric, especially if they are natural fabrics – which are far more absorbent than their synthetic counterparts, and thus prone to microbial damage.
+Mould and mildew can grow on fabric, especially if they are natural fabrics — which are far more absorbent than their synthetic counterparts, and thus prone to microbial damage.

-De-humidifiers help somewhat in the never ending war against mold but natural fabrics are generally not a suitable choice for any household with stagnant air above 80% relative humidity.
+De-humidifiers help somewhat in the never ending war against mould but natural fabrics are generally not a suitable choice for any household with stagnant air above 80% relative humidity.
+So watch out for this especially when facing humid summer weather.

 Have you gotten all that?
 Excellent!
 It’s time to learn about the different types of upholstery fabrics there are widely available.

-Anyways, the first thing to takeaway is that neither is completely superior over the other.
+Neither natural or synthetic is completely superior over the other.
 They are just good at different things.
 For example: Natural fabrics are more porous but less resilient than their synthetic counterparts.
-They tend to be more comfortable, breathable, and are great for shabby-chic looks.

 Upholstering with natural fabrics are great for rustic looks.
 The creases really give it a lived-in feel.

 Synthetics on the other hand are durable and less porous, which means less breathable but also less absorbent when it comes to stains.
+Stains simply don’t soak in and will be easier to wipe down.

-The added benefit to the lack of absorbency is that it resists mold and mildew which need humid conditions to thrive.
+The added benefit to the lack of absorbency is that it resists mould and mildew which need humid conditions to thrive.
+As they are more rigid, synthetics generally hold their shape better.

 Opposite to the rustic farmhouse look inspired by natural fibres, synthetics carve out a clean and polished look.